codewithpatch/mecca/README.md

 ## Using current model

-- Since snowflake stores data in columnar bases storage, it is very important for our query to use only the columns which we need for our data.
+- Since snowflake stores data in columnar format storage, it is recommended to only use columns which we need for our data.
-- It will make our query more efficient because snowflake will only access or ready on the columns we specify from the query.
+- It will make our query more efficient because snowflake will only acess the columns we specify from the query.

 ![alt text](datamodel.png)